kamilsamaj/go-cpu-governor/README.md

 # go-cpu-governor
-GTK3-based AppIndicator to select a CPU governor
+GTK3-based AppIndicator to select a CPU governor.